4d/4D-NetKit/README.md

 `Google.mail.getMails()` gets a collection of emails based on the specified *mailIDs* collection.

 > The maximum number of IDs supported is 100.
-In order to get more than 100 mails, it's necessary to call the function multiple times; otherwise, the `Google.mail.getMails()` function will return null.
+In order to get more than 100 mails, it's necessary to call the function multiple times; otherwise, the `Google.mail.getMails()` function returns null and throws an error.

 In *options*, you can pass several properties: